goharbor/harbor/docs/install-config/run-installer-script.md

 You can install Harbor in different configurations:

-- Just Harbor, without Notary, Clair, or Chart Repository Service
+- Just Harbor, without Notary, Trivy, Clair, or Chart Repository Service
 - Harbor with Notary
+- Harbor with Trivy
 - Harbor with Clair
 - Harbor with Chart Repository Service
-- Harbor with two or all three of Notary, Clair, and Chart Repository Service
+- Harbor with two or all three of Notary, Trivy, Clair, and Chart Repository Service

-## Default installation without Notary, Clair, or Chart Repository Service
+## Default installation without Notary, Trivy, Clair, or Chart Repository Service

-The default Harbor installation does not include Notary or Clair service.
+The default Harbor installation does not include Notary or Trivy or Clair service.
 Run the following command

 ```sh
 sudo ./install.sh